-Along with obtaining LCI funds, the The LCI plan and implementation of PCIDs have also received funds through Transportation Enhancement amount of (TE) Grants.
-Besides the improvements of PCIDs internal streets, there are few freeway projects underway; one, Hammond Drive and GA 400 that is currently under construction and two, a directional diamond interchange at Ashford Dunwoody and I-285, which is about to begin construction, first of its kind in the region.
-There are few high profile projects in planning stages; managed lane system along GA 400, interchange improvements at Abernathy and GA 400, interchange improvements at GA 400 and I-285, Revive 285 with potential light rail transit connecting east west from Doraville MARTA Station to Cumberland with a link to Dunwoodv MARTA Station.
+Along with obtaining LCI funds, the The LCI plan and implementation of PCIDs have also received funds through Transportation Enhancement (TE) Grants.
+Besides the improvements of PCIDs internal streets, there are few freeway projects underway; one, a new half diamond interchange at the midst of this economic downturn, Hammond Drive and GA 400 that is currently under construction and two, a directional diamond interchange at Ashford Dunwoody and I-285, which is about to begin construction, first of its kind in the region.
+There are few high profile projects in planning stages; managed lane system along GA 400, interchange improvements at Abernathy and GA 400, interchange improvements at GA 400 and I-285, Revive 285 with potential light rail transit connecting east west from Doraville MARTA Station to Cumberland with a link to Dunwoody MARTA Station.
 These regional initiatives will further strengthen the transportation infrastructure, access and linkage to Perimeter.